En Español

 Wukchumni Tribe

-Support to tell the story of Wukchumni Farms and our food sovereignty and land stewardhsip work through strategic communications strategies including social media, website development, and storytelling videos.
+Wukchumni Tribe’s mission is to revitalize and maintain the cultural values (traditional and spiritual) of the Wukchumni Yokuts.
+Wildseeds Grant funds support telling the story of Wukchumni Farms and their food sovereignty and land stewardhsip work through strategic communications strategies including social media, website development, and storytelling videos.